 Creamy Asparagus + Potato Soup

 Rustic, fresh, and hearty, Creamy Asparagus + Potato Soup is my dream spring dinner when it’s still a little chilly out.
-The texture is so silky and creamy from the Yukon gold potatoes, no cream required, with a bright flavor from the asparagus.
+The texture is so silky from the Yukon gold potatoes, no cream required, with a bright flavor from the asparagus.
+Serves 4.

 Prep: